Reaching Florence by Train

 Bergamo-Orio al Serio Airport (BGY), is 50 km away from Milan but it’s dedicated to domestic and low cost flights.

 Milan is well connected to Florence by Trenitalia High Speed trains (1 hour and 40 minutes of travel time).

 There are two airports in Rome: the most important is Rome Fiumicino (FCO), which hosts flights from all around the world; the other is Rome Ciampino (CIA), which is dedicated exclusively to low cost international flights and domestic flights.

-To find the best way to get to Florence from wherever you’re coming from, you can use this useful website, which finds the best travel itineraries from various airplane / train / bus / car sharing options: www.rome2rio.com
+To find the best way to get to Florence from wherever you’re coming from, you can use Rome2rio, a very useful website to find the best travel itineraries from various airplane / train / bus / car sharing options.

 Reaching Florence by Car

 Florence is in the central-northern part of Italy and so is very well connected to other Italian cities.